AFLP is a rare, but serious, liver problem in pregnancy. With AFLP the liver cells

 There is a chance that AFLP can happen again with a future pregnancy.

 AFLP usually starts late in the third trimester of pregnancy.
-These are the most common symptoms of AFLP:
+These are the most common

 - Nausea and vomiting